 Take advantage of the fact that you are touring the area to recharge your batteries and continue your walk through Midtown with a full stomach.

 Getting to know Rockefeller Center: a bit of history

-The Top of the Rock is located in Rockefeller Center, a huge complex in the heart of midtown consisting of 19 buildings that occupies several blocks between 5th Ave and 6th Ave.
-Its construction dates back to the Great Depression, when John D. Rockefeller Junior set out to revitalize midtown by creating the largest plaza in New York.
+The Top of the Rock is located in the Rockefeller Center, a huge complex in the heart of midtown formed by 19 buildings that occupies several blocks between 5th Ave and 6th Ave.
+Its construction dates back to the Great Depression, when John D. Rockefeller Junior proposed to revitalize midtown by creating the largest square in New York.
 However, his initial plans coincided with the crash of 1929, which caused many investors to back out.

 The Rockefellers were left alone with the project and, despite this setback, they redirected it towards the construction of a huge art deco commercial and office complex in the heart of Manhattan that employed more than 40,000 workers between 1930 and 1937, a very difficult period.
 Today it has become a symbol in New York and its facilities include restaurants, bars, stores, offices, theaters, television studios and the Top of the Rock observation deck, among other spaces.

 Rockefeller Center at Christmas